-Public spaces protection orders (PSPOs) are intended to deal with nuisance or problems that are detrimental to the local community's quality of life.
+Public spaces protection orders (PSPOs) are intended to deal with nuisance or problems that are harmful to the local community's quality of life.

 A council can make a PSPO on any public space within its own area.
 The definition of public space is wide and may include any place to which the public has access as of right or by permission.

-Failure to comply with a PSPO is an offence which could result in a fine of up to £100 in a magistrates court.
-Police and council officers, and officers authorised by the council, can enforce the conditions of PSPOs and can issue fixed penalty notices of £80 for non-compliance.
+Failure to comply with a PSPO is an offence that could result in a fixed penalty notice (FPN) of up to £100 in a magistrates court.
+Police and council officers, and officers authorised by the council, can enforce the conditions of PSPOs and can issue fixed penalty notices of £100 for non-compliance.

 Refusal to pay the FPN can lead to prosecution and a criminal record with a maximum fine of £1,000.